PomeloSky/encode-explorer/README.md

 This software is distributed under The MIT License (MIT).

-Copyright (c) 2023 Marek Rei (Original Author) Modified for Bootstrap 5 & PHP 8.0+ Compatibility
+Copyright (c) 2023 Marek Rei (Original Author) Modified for Bootstrap 5 & PHP 8.0+ Compatibility by YucDu (https://yucdu.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal